-(16) A committee on PUBLIC SAFETY AND SECURITY which shall have cognizance of all matters relating to homeland security, the Department of Public Safety, including state police, state organized task force on crime, municipal police training, fire marshals, the fire safety code and the state building code, civil preparedness and legalized gambling, and military and veterans' affairs, except veterans' pensions.
+(16) A committee on PUBLIC SAFETY AND SECURITY which shall have cognizance of all matters relating to the Department of Emergency Management and Homeland Security, including civil preparedness and homeland security, the Department of Public Safety, including state police, state organized task force on crime, municipal police training, fire marshals, the fire safety code and the state building code, legalized gambling, and military and veterans' affairs, except veterans' pensions.

-(17) A committee on COMMERCE which shall have cognizance of all matters relating to the Department of Economic and Community Development, the Connecticut Development Authority and Connecticut Innovations, Incorporated.
+(17) A committee on COMMERCE which shall have cognizance of all matters relating to the Department of Economic and Community Development, the Connecticut Development Authority, Connecticut Innovations, Incorporated and the Connecticut Commission on Culture and Tourism.